jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

   </tr>
 </table>

-### Decision points for smart growth in planning process
+### Decision points for smart growth in the planning process

-Process maps for state DOTs and MPOs

-Areas where smart growth levers can be used
+These process maps for state DOTs and MPOs highlight areas where smart growth levers can be used

 <table>
   <tr>